-In a strategic partnership, two businesses intertwine their efforts in a certain area, such as marketing, supply chain, integration, technology, finance, or a combination of these.
+A strategic partnership agreement comes about when two businesses intertwine their efforts in a certain area, such as marketing, supply chain, integration, technology, finance, or a combination of these.

 Whether you’re a startup or a growth company, there are many reasons to consider entering into a strategic partnership agreement.

-At the very least, a strategic partnership will add value to your product or service by expanding what you have to offer.
+At the very least, a strategic partnership will add value to your product or service by expanding what you have to offer your customers.

 We’re going to take a look at five common types of strategic partnerships, as well as what goes into a typical strategic partnership agreement, but first:

 What is the main purpose of a strategic partnership agreement?

 Let’s consider why you would want to enter into a strategic partnership agreement in the first place.

 A strategic partnership is a mutually beneficial arrangement between two separate companies that do not directly compete with one another.